 - Author Annie Dillard

-Dana is now a building where environmental principles are not only taught but also upheld and demonstrated to the community.
+Inside the Dana Building, environmental principles are not only taught but also upheld and demonstrated to the community.
 Its sun and shade gardens are landscaped exclusively with native plants.
-It has earned a Gold rating from LEED - Leadership in Energy and Environmental Design- from the U.S. Green Building Council.
+It has earned LEED Gold certification from the U.S. Green Building Council.

-In the fall, the school hosts a campfire for students, faculty and alumni at Saginaw Forest, a University research property in Ann Arbor.
-While Saginaw Forest is often used for field classes, on this night it is the place where the "SNERDS" -- as students and alumni call themselves -- gather for fun, food and some interesting contests.
+In the fall, SNRE hosts a campfire for students, faculty, and alumni at Saginaw Forest, a university research property in Ann Arbor.
+While Saginaw Forest is often used for field classes, on this night it is the place where the "SNREds"—as students and alumni call themselves—gather for fun, food, and some interesting contests.
 Can you say pumpkin-seed spitting?

-Each December brings a celebratory winter solstice.
-Hosted before the holiday break, the solstice, which is held at the Student Commons in the Dana Building, brings students, faculty and staff together for music by the Eco-Tones, a faculty band, conversation and festive organic fare.
+Each December brings a celebratory winter solstice celebration.
+Hosted before the holiday break, the solstice, which is held at the Student Commons in the Dana Building, brings students, faculty, and staff together for music by the Eco-Tones, a faculty band, conversation, and festive organic fare.

-Because city and campus life are elaborately interwoven, there is a bustling and varied nightlife with restaurants, bars, cafes and lecture and musical venues for every taste and temperament.
-Visit Uniquely Michigan for more information.
+Because city and campus life are elaborately interwoven, Ann Arbor has a bustling and varied nightlife with restaurants, bars, cafes, and entertainment venues for every taste and temperament.
+With nearly 114,000 permanent residents, there are things to do year-round.
+Visit Uniquely Michigan to find out more.

 Running through the city is the Huron River, an ideal spot for outdoor recreation.
-Many other rivers, forests and a whopping 147 parks can be found in the area.
+Many other rivers, forests, and a whopping 147 parks of all shapes and sizes can be found in the area.
 And, while Ann Arbor celebrates four distinct seasons, those unfamiliar with colder climes should not fear.
 Our temperate winter weather is as inviting to skiers and outdoor lovers as our summers and colorful falls.

 Be Green!
 Go Blue!